AntonFlorey/MakePlanarFacesPlus/README.md

 You can control the strength of this shape preservation objective via the `Shape Preservation Weight` and `Target Shape Preservation Weight` parameter.
 The algorithm will interpolate between the two while optimizing.
 If you struggle to get decent results, try increasing the `Shape Preservation Weight` and the number of optimization rounds.

 The algorithm will always try to optimize the entire mesh.
 By enabling the `Fix Selected Vertices` option, all selected vertices will not be affected by the operator.
-This may be useful when you want to preserve certain features of your mesh (In fact, this is what motivated me to develop this tool).
+This may be useful when you want to preserve certain features (In fact, this is what motivated me to develop this tool).

+## Performance
+Due to the global optimization approach, the provided operator quickly becomes slow on large meshes.
+Also note that some meshes are way harder to make planar than others.
+For tricky inputs, the optimization process can slow down a lot and is likely to get stuck in local minima.
+In these cases, it might be helpful to first triangulate very bad regions and run blenders *make planar faces* operator as a preprocessing step.

 ## Installation
 If you are working on windows, the installation should be straightforward.
 For all of you coming from a different os, this might be a lot more complicated.